 - When Mind evolves, all forms are manifested.

-(DTS 244) Speaking in the modern way, the theory of “Mind-only” is a form of pure idealism.
-All that we habitually consider having an objective value, such as our own body (deha), property (bhoga), and the land (pratishthana) where we have our abodes, are no more than our own mind projected and recognised as externally extending and real.
-Even Nirvana, the truth of suchness, emptiness, reality—all these are but our mental creations, having no objective validity as far as they are forms of discrimination.
+Speaking in the modern way, the theory of “Mind-only” is a form of pure idealism.
+All that we habitually consider having an objective value, such as our own body (deha), property (bhoga), and the place where we live (pratishthana), are no more than our own mind projected and recognised as externally extending and real.
+Even Nirvana, the truth of suchness, emptiness, reality—all these are but our mental creations, having no validity so long as they are forms of discrimination.
 We ordinary mortals see the Buddha in his multifarious manifestations, which, however, are the reflections of our ideas formulated in the mind by virtue of inherited memory (vasana) mysteriously working from time immemorial.

 Passages Quoted Relative to the Doctrine

 The doctrine of “Mind-only” runs through the Lankavatara as if it were warp and weft of the sutra.
-To understand it is to realise the ultimate truth, and not to understand it is to transmigrate through many a birth-and-death.
-The sutra lays much emphasis on the importance of the doctrine, so much, indeed, that it makes everything hinge on this one point, the salvation of the world, not to say anything of the individual.
+To understand it is to realise the ultimate truth, and not to understand it is to transmigrate through many a birth and death.
+The sutra lays much emphasis on the importance of the doctrine, so much, indeed, that it makes everything hinge on this one point, the salvation of the world, to say nothing of the individual.

 “O Mahamati, when a man sees into the abode of reality where all things are, he enters upon the truth that what appears to him is no other than Mind itself.”

 2. The “Mind-only” is grasped by pure thought.
-“Prajna [transcendental wisdom] does not belong to the two Vehicles; it has, indeed, nothing to do with particular objects [i.e. knowing something].
+“Prajna [transcendental wisdom] does not belong to the two Vehicles; it has, indeed, nothing to do with particular objects.
 The Sravakas are attached to the notion of being; prajna, pure in essence, belongs to the Tathagata who has entered upon the “Mind-only.”

 4. The “Mind-only” and the dualistic conception of being and non-being, which is the outcome of wrong discrimination (vikalpa), stand opposed to each other, and are irreconcilable until the latter is absorbed into the former.
 Its teaching, intellectually speaking, is to show the fallacy of a world-conception based on discrimination, or rather upon wrong discrimination, in order to get us back into the right way of comprehending reality as it is.
 “As the ignorant and unenlightened do not comprehend the teaching of the ‘Mind-only,’ they are attached to a variety of external objects.
 They go from one form of discrimination to another, such as the duality of being and non-being, oneness and otherness, bothness and not-bothness, permanence and impermanence, self-substance, habit-energy, causation, etc. After discriminating these notions, they go on clinging to them as objectively real and unchangeable, like those . . . who, driven by thirst in the summer-time, chase after imaginary springs.”